SimoneHaddad/SxTSimoneHaddad/README.md

 - 👀 I’m interested in ALL technology, especially Security, Infrastructure, and Cloud Automations.
 - 🌱 I’m ALWAYS learning
 - 💞️ I’m looking to collaborate on Web3, Blockchain, and Automation!
-- 📫 How to reach me - simone@hctit.tech
+- 📫 How to reach me - simone.haddad@spaceandtime.io
 - ⚡ Fun fact: I built my first computer at 12 and have been a proud nerd since!

 <!---